 Q: Why is the Barton program a good choice?

-A: The Barton Reading & System is designed with intense remediation and teaches the student reading, spelling, grammar, vocabulary, fluency, comprehension, and written expression at the sentence level.
+A: The Barton Reading & Spelling System is an Orton-Gillingham influenced program designed with intense remediation, supports common core, and meets all requirements of No Child Left Behind.
+It teaches the student reading, spelling, grammar, vocabulary, fluency, comprehension, and written expression at the sentence level.
 At the end of level 4, he will learn how to compose paragraphs and essays.

 Q: Does a student need a diagnosis of dyslexia before starting the Barton System?

 It should be extremely hard for the student to master their weekly spelling list from school; he probably cannot retain his spelling words from one week to the next; and his spelling should be inconsistent when writing sentences and stories.

 Also, although the student can read, he is probably slow and inaccurate.
 And when he comes to a word he does not recognize; he cannot easily sound it out — despite years of phonics instruction.

 Those are classic warning signs of dyslexia.
 Dyslexia is the most common reason a child with at least average intelligence will struggle with spelling, reading, or writing.
 Dyslexia affects 20% of people in the United States, some mildly, others severely.
 1 out of every 5 students has dyslexia.

 Q: At what age can a child start the program?